ParasK02/ParasK02/README.md

 My name is Paras Kumar and I'm an aspiring web developer and a 4th year Electrical Engineering student at York University from Toronto Canada.

 About me:
-- 🌱 I’m currently learning React and React Naitve
+- 🌱 I’m currently learning React.Js, Next.Js and SQL
 - 🤔 I’m looking for 2023-2024 COOP opportunities
 - 📫 [Email me!](mailto:parask02@my.yorku,ca?subject=[GitHub]%20Source%20Han%20Sans)
 - 💬 Or Message me on [Linkedin](https://www.linkedin.com/in/paras-kumar000/)